kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 ### Initialize Custom Component Tabs

-We use the "Read-only Table" component from the Kintone UI Component Library to create the tab content.
+We utilize the ReadOnlyTable component from the Kintone UI Component library to create the tab content.
 We create three read-only tables: Sales Records, Task Management, and Sales Orders.
-We also define a createContent() function that takes an array of components and adds them to a container with inner padding.
+We also define a `createContent()` function that takes an array of components and adds them to a container with inner padding.
-Finally, we call the createTabs() function to create the tabs and add them to the specified space.
+Finally, we call the `createTabs()` function to create the tabs and add them to the specified space.

 ```javascript
 function initCustomComponentTabs() {